Friends of Animals

 Who We Are

 We are a non-profit organization with 501(c)(3) status.
 There is no shelter in our county and no animal control and no vet.
 We are volunteers working to keep Jackson County pet-friendly and help reduce the population of unwanted animals through spaying/neutering and education.
 We encourage all pet owners to have their pets spayed or neutered!
-Our focus is reducing the unwanted pet population through prevention and we've helped fix over 4,150 animals to date, including 302 in 2014 and 338 in 2015.
+We can also loan live traps for those outside feral cats in your yard to be trapped-neutered-returned to your yard.
+Our focus is reducing the unwanted pet population through prevention and we've helped fix over 4,450 animals to date, helping about 250 pets every year.
 What this really means is the prevention of thousands of unwanted kittens and puppies.
 Those are the numbers that count!

 We cannot fix all the animal problems in Jackson County, but we can fix all the animals!